In Washington, Indian-American Rahul Dubey gets high praise for sheltering protestors from police

 According to reports, the police then began firing tear gas at the protestors on the street, which is when Dubey took them in.
 The protestors posted videos and photos from their overnight stay at Dubey’s house.

-Speaking to news organisations his heroics made headlines, Dubey said, “I hope my 13-year-old son grows up to be just as amazing as they are.”
+Speaking to news organisations after his heroics made headlines, Dubey said, “I hope my 13-year-old son grows up to be just as amazing as they are.”

 Also watch